RTX Lidar Nodes#

 ../../../_images/compute_rtx_lidar_flat_scan_node.png

-This node holds a 360 degree buffer of returns from a lidar.
-It’s designed for use with 2D lidar (e.g. see the SLAMTEC’s RPLIDAR S2E lidar in our RTX Lidar Config Library), but can be used with any rotary lidar configuration.
-It will not work with solid state lidar.
-The node outputs one lidar emitter return per tick, and creates a buffer that holds one complete 360 degrees rotation.
-The emitter used will be the one with the minimum magnitude elevationDeg value its Emitter State Parameters, and the lowest index.
+This node holds a full buffer of returns from a Lidar.
+It’s designed for use with 2D Lidar (e.g. see the SLAMTEC’s RPLidar S2E Lidar in our RTX Lidar Config Library), but can be used with any rotary or solid state Lidar configuration.
+The node accumulates, then outputs, intensity and range data buffers from one full Lidar scan.
+The emitter used will be the one with the minimum magnitude elevationDeg value in its Emitter State Parameters, and the lowest index. first Lidar scan may be a partial scan if first rendered beam is not at the minimum azimuth for the scan; note for rotary Lidars, azimuth is reported in range [-180, 180] degrees.
+This node will not filter out invalid scans, meaning points with range below 0.0 may be returned.

 ./python.sh standalone_examples/api/omni.isaac.ros_bridge/rtx_lidar.py